skanur/Puzzle/README.md

 More detailed guide on [git](https://www.codeschool.com/courses/git-real).

-*Tip:* Assign one team member in-charge of merging the code to the master branch and tagging the versions according to the milestones.
+*Tip:* If everyone pushes to master all the time, you'll soon run into serious problems with your repository.
+Instead assign one team member in-charge of merging the code to the master branch and tagging the versions according to the milestones.
+The rest of the members can submit their features through pull-requests.

 ## Getting Started